 - For adding course reserves to your online course, we recommend directly linking to Library resources.
 You can link directly to articles from WashU-subscribed databases from your Canvas site via the permalink for a source.
 For more information on how to do this or to get assistance from a librarian, please see our guide Integrating the Library into Canvas.

 Library instruction: Librarians will continue to support courses through asynchronous instruction.
 We can work with faculty and students via email, on Canvas, and on meetings in Zoom.
 See our Library Instruction page for additional details.

 Copyright considerations: For more information on copyright and online courses, see Rights Issues for Rapidly Shifting Courses Online.

 Interlibrary Loan (ILL) and MOBIUS

 - We will supply PDFs from the Libraries’ electronic and print collections.
-We may be able to obtain PDFs from other libraries, but the scans will be slow to arrive and have a higher rate of cancellation.
+We will also obtain PDFs of articles and book chapters from other libraries, although these may be slow to arrive or have a higher cancellation rate.

 - ILL is only available to current WashU students, faculty, and staff.

-- Also please note that Becker Medical Library and the Law Library operate separate ILL services.
+- Becker Medical Library and the Law Library operate separate ILL services.

 Curators in the Julian Edison Department of Special Collections are available to assist Washington University faculty, staff, and students with obtaining access to materials for research and instruction.
 We also encourage our users to take advantage of our extensive Digital Projects & Collections resources.